-Well I could tell you that the reason I feel I am a good angler is because I have twenty years of experience on the water, or how many tournament wins I have had, or that I learned from a top touring pro and that made me a good bass fisherman, but that is not the case.
-I firmly believe that it is the intangible things that I have learned that have made me blossom into a good angler.
+Well, I could tell you that the reason I feel I am an excellent angler is that I have twenty years of experience on the water, or how many tournaments wins I have had, or that I learned from top touring pro and that made me a good bass fisherman, but that is not the case.
+I firmly believe that the intangible things that I have learned have made me blossom into a good angler.
 Doing things that the average fisherman would never think of.
-Try to learn from every fisherman you have ever fished with, and learn from all your experiences.
+Try to learn from every fisherman you have ever fished with, and learn from your experiences.
 Here are some tips that can make you a great bass fisherman.

-First keep in mind that the sport of bass fishing is still very young so this means that all anglers new and professionals still have a lot to learn about the sport!
+First, keep in mind that bass fishing is still very young, so this means that all anglers are new, and professionals still have a lot to learn about the sport!
 (Remember in basketball when players shot free throws with a granny shot?)
-Our sport too will keep evolving.
+Our sport, too, will keep evolving.

-Nothing is better than on the water experience but if you are out there and just going through the motions doing the same thing every time, you are not going to become any better!
-Keep a fresh mind; be aware of your surroundings and what is actually taking place.
-If you're having a bad day try something new or move to a different stretch of water.
+Nothing is better than on the water experience, but if you are out there and just going through the motions doing the same thing every time, you will not become any better!
+Keep a fresh mind; be aware of your surroundings and what is happening.
+If you're having a bad day, try something new or move to a different stretch of water.

-Take notes on the water, I go to an extreme of having my spouse video tape me fishing, then I will go home and watch the tape or tapes and see what worked and what didn't.
+Take notes on the water.
+I go to the extreme of having my spouse video me fishing, and then I will go home and watch the video and see what worked and what didn't.
 This is the best way I have found to do this.
-I use these as my daily fishing log I date each tape with the lake name on it.
-When the fishing day starts I talk to the camera telling the conditions I will be facing and what I expect to work for that day.
-It's like doing your own fishing show but you can go back over them whenever you want and see what you should be doing on a given lake under those given conditions.
-If you don't have a video camera take a tape recorder or note pad.
+I use these as my daily fishing log.
+I date each file with the lake name on it.
+When the fishing day starts, I talk to the camera, telling the conditions I will be facing and what I expect to work for that day.
+It's like doing a fishing show, but you can go back over them whenever you want and see what you should be doing on a given lake under those given conditions.
+Suppose you don't have a camera, use the voice recorder on your phone, or bring a notepad.
 Use them to take notes and go over them often.
-This way you are not going to forget about things you have tried in the past.
+This way, you will not forget about things you have tried in the past.

-Watch informative fishing show and DVDs.
+Watch informative fishing videos, tv shows, and DVDs.
+BassResource has hundreds of instructional fishing videos that helped me tremendously.
 Don't just watch the videos and listen to the fisherman talk and watch them catch fish.
 Take some notes, and try some of the things they are doing.
 Add some new twists to what you have learned.
-Pay attention and watch them several times in a row you will catch a few things that you missed the first couple times.
+Pay attention and watch them several times in a row.
+You will catch a few things that you missed the first couple of times.
 Go to seminars and classes on bass fishing.
-Take some notes here too, one thing I like to do is take a small tape recorder with me and record the entire session.
-(You may want to check with the director of the seminar to make sure this will be ok.)
-It is just like being in school the more notes you take and the more you study them the better you will do on the test.
+Take some notes here, too.
+I like to use the voice recorder on my phone and record the entire session.
+(You may want to check with the seminar director to ensure this will be ok.)
+It is just like being in school.
+The more notes you take, and the more you study them, the better you will do on the test.

-Talk to other bass fisherman on forums such as this one and learn new things.
-If a guy says he uses a new technique that sounds crazy, don't just blow it off try it you'll be surprised at many times things that sound like they shouldn't work will.
+Talk to other bass fishermen on forums such as this one and learn new things.
+If a guy says he uses a new technique that sounds crazy, don't just blow it off.
+Try it.
+You'll be surprised at things that often sound like they shouldn't work do.
 "I made that mistake when tube baits first came out!"

-Don't sell your self short.
+Don't sell yourself short.
 Fish hard every time on the water.
 Don't just fish morning and afternoon.
 Make a point to fish when the fish are inactive.
-Most anglers just beat the banks using the same technique and lures every time out.
+Most anglers beat the banks using the same technique and lure every time out.
 Make it a point to learn to be a different breed of bass fisherman.
-Learn to fish deep-water structure, new techniques and lures you are not accustomed to using.
+Learn to fish deep-water structures, new techniques, and lures you are not accustomed to using.
 Try to become very versatile.
 Learn as many aspects of the sport as you can.

-I think you get the idea just be a bass fishing sponge and always be willing to learn.
-Don't just go bass fishing to catch bass, go bass fishing to learn bass fishing!
+You get the idea.
+Be a bass fishing sponge and always be willing to learn.
+Don't just go bass fishing to catch bass.
+Go bass fishing to learn bass fishing!
 This is how I have become a good bass fisherman.
-You just have to put forth the extra effort.
-Before you know it you will be doing things from instinct, and catching fish when others can't.
+You have to put forth the extra effort.
+Before you know it, you will be doing things from instinct and catching fish when others can't.
 These are the things that separate the great from the average.
-In this sport it is the small things that count the most!
+In this sport, it is the small things that count the most!

-There is no greater thing in life than what we choose to do with our free time.
+There is no more significant thing in life than what we choose to do with our free time.